 As an alternative to billing insurance, the UHS Patient Billing Office can offer optional payment methods on the same day that your tests or services are ordered/performed.
 Payment must be made within 30 days.

 Patients may be responsible for paying costs not covered by insurance, e.g. deductible, co-payments, co-insurance.

 - FAQs about Health Insurance and Billing for Students on the Ann Arbor Campus

 - Please consider purchasing the Domestic Student Health Insurance Plan.

-- The UHS Managed Care/Student Insurance Office helps students to apply for health insurance including Michigan Medicaid.
+- The UHS Managed Care/Student Insurance Office can help students check their eligibility and enroll for Michigan Medicaid.